wakayama-hacker/wagrant/README.md

       bundler (= 1.12.5)
 ```

-You should add version to `bundle` command.
+You should specify version to `bundle` command.

 ```
 $ gem install bundler -v 1.12.5